MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

-## Supported Hardware
+## Supported Hardware and wiring

 ## ⚠️ Very important: safety & wiring variants

-Work only if you’re trained and understand the risks.
+**Work only if you’re trained and understand the risks.
-The Helios bus carries ~+24.5 V. Shorting +24.5 V to any RS-485 pin can damage the controller and/or your interface.
+**The Helios bus carries ~+24.5 V. Shorting +24.5 V to any RS-485 pin can damage the controller and/or your interface.
 Disconnect power before wiring and verify with a DMM.

-Docs discrepancy (4-pin vs 6-pin): always meter first.
+**Docs discrepancy (4-pin vs 6-pin): always meter first.
 Some models show RS-485 on RJ-10 (4P4C), while others (like your pre-2014 EC 370 Pro) effectively expose it on RJ-12 (6P6C).
 Always confirm pin polarity/roles with a meter before connecting.

-Your field-verified variant (EC 370 Pro, no interface box):
+**My field-verified variant (EC 370 Pro, no interface box):
 RJ-12 (6-pin) to the HELIOS-BCU
 Pin 1 = +24.5 V, Pin 2 = RS485-A, Pin 3 = RS485-B, Pin 6 = GND (Pins 4/5 unused).
 Label this mapping in your install and verify polarity before plugging any adapter.

-Termination & topology (updated):
+**Termination & topology (updated):
 RS-485 best practice is daisy-chain (“party line”) with 120 Ω at the two physical ends.
 However, in practice on these Helios systems, no additional termination has been required in many installs (your experience too).
 Recommendation: Start with the factory/default state (no extra terminators added).
 Only add or enable termination if you see bus instability on long runs or in noisy environments.
 Use a twisted pair for A/B and share BUS-GND as reference with your adapter.